 The strike price of an option is one of the main components when trading options.
 Strike prices are the most important part of an options contract, despite all the moving parts to options.
 The strike determines the value.
 Traders can buy ITM, OTM, and ATM strikes.

 Options give you the right but not the obligation to buy (call) or sell (put) a stock at a specified price.
 One options contract controls 100 shares of a stock.
-In essence, trading options is less expensive than stocks.
-The video above explains how SP's when options trading.
+In essence, trading options is less expensive than stocks. n options trading.

 The strike price is found in derivatives trading.
 What are derivatives?
 They are financial products that derive their value from other financial products.
 An example of derivatives are calls and puts.